Calthorpe Motor Co of Cherrywood Road, Bordesley Green, Birmingham made cars and motorcycles from 1904 to 1932.

 1939 In May of that year, Bruce Douglas announced a three-model range using Matchless engines.
 A few of these were built before the factory turned to war efforts.

-1947 After World Ward II the name reappeared as Calthorpe-DMW, on a machine using a 122cc Villiers engine.
+1947 After World War II the name reappeared as Calthorpe-DMW, on a machine using a 122cc Villiers engine.
 By 1950, this had led to the formation of the DMW marque.

 If you have further information or a query related to this page, please contact us